Orange's network investments help ward off low-cost rivals in France

 CONSOLIDATION STILL POSSIBLE

-Orange called off talks towards a possible bid for third-place mobile operator Bouygues in early July, saying the conditions were not met for a deal.
+Orange called off talks toward a possible bid for third-place mobile operator Bouygues in early July, saying the conditions were not met for a deal.

 But Chief Executive Stephane Richard told BFM Radio that mobile consolidation in France was still possible down the road.